Pocket Guide: Shipping Firefox

 The purpose of this document is to provide a high level understanding of how Mozilla ships Firefox.
 With the intention of helping new Mozillians (and those who would like a refresher) understand the basics of our release process, tools, common terms, and mechanisms employed in shipping Firefox to our users.
 Often this document will introduce a concept, explain how it fits into the process, and then provide a link to learn more if interested.

-Repositories & Channels¶
+Repositories & Channels

 Shipping Firefox follows a software release train model along 3 primary code repositories; mozilla-central (aka “m-c”), mozilla-beta, and mozilla-release.
 Each of these repositories are updated within a defined cadence and built into one of our Firefox products which are released through what is commonly referred to as Channels: Firefox Nightly, Firefox Beta, and Firefox Release.

-Every 4 weeks, we merge the code from mozilla-central to our mozilla-beta branch.
-For Android, we branch from main on firefox-android to a release branch.
-New code or features can be added to mozilla-beta outside of this 4 week cadence but will be required to land in mozilla-central and then be uplifted into mozilla-beta.
-Similarly for Android, uplifts are required to land in main on firefox-android before backporting to the firefox-android release branch.
+Every 4 weeks, we merge the code for Desktop and Android builds from mozilla-central to our mozilla-beta branch.
+New code or features can be added to mozilla-beta outside of this 4 week cadence but are required to land on mozilla-central before being uplifted to mozilla-beta.

 Note